Got excellent singing skills but want to edit your vocals?

 Once you have created a cut in your track, you must successfully copy it.
 To copy, click command + C. Once it is copied, you may go to any bar where you would like to paste the cut track.
 To paste, you will have to give the paste command, which is Command+V. This will paste your track as your designated bar.
 I have chosen Bar 8 to have my cut track paste; therefore, Bar 8 and 9 will have the same track as Bar 3 and 4.

-This completes the Cut process in GarageBand.
+This completes the process of cutting and autotuning in GarageBand.

 How to Auto-tune in Garageband? ( Step by Step Guide)